functionalscript/functionalscript/README.md

 Create a new FunctionalScript repository on GitHub [here](https://github.com/functionalscript/template/generate).

-To install this repository as a library use:
+To install this repository as a library, use

 ```
 npm install -S github:functionalscript/functionalscript